Taichi Hara

-Taichi Hara (原 大智, Hara Taichi) is a Japanese professional footballer who plays as a forward for Kyoto Sanga FC and the Japan national team.
+Taichi Hara (原 大智, Hara Taichi) is a Japanese professional footballer who plays as a forward for German club St. Pauli and the Japan national team.

-Career
+Club career

 FC Tokyo

 Taichi Hara joined J1 League club FC Tokyo in 2017.
 On 24 September 2017, it was announced that Hara would be promoted to the first team from the 2018 season.
 He made his league debut against Hokkaido Consadole Sapporo on 22 July 2020.
 Hara scored his first league goal against Sagan Tosu on 1 August 2020, scoring in the 86th minute.

 During the 2019 season, as he was playing for FC Tokyo U-23, Hara was crowned the top goalscorer in the J3 League with 19 goals.

 Istra 1961

 Hara signed with Croatian club NK Istra 1961 on 7 February 2021.
-Hara appeared in that year's Croatian Cup final, scoring twice as Istra lost 3–6 to Dinamo Zagreb.
+Hara appeared in that year's Croatian Cup final, scoring twice as Istra lost 6–3 to Dinamo Zagreb.

 Alavés

 In July 2021 Hara moved to La Liga club Deportivo Alavés.